prl-theworkshop/prl-theworkshop.github.io/prl2025-icaps/README.md

  * Short papers -- up to 4 pages + unlimited references / appendices
  * Extended abstracts -- up to 2 pages + unlimited references/appendices

 Please format submissions in ICAPS style (see instructions in the [Author Kit](https://icaps25.icaps-conference.org/files/icaps2025-author-kit.zip)).
 Authors submitting papers rejected from other conferences, please ensure you do your utmost to address the comments given by the reviewers.
 Please do not submit papers that are already accepted for the main ICAPS conference to the workshop.
+As this workshop is non-archival, you may submit already accepted papers from other conferences if they fit the workshops's scope.

 Some accepted long papers will be invited for contributed talks and potentially also a slot in the poster presentation session.
 <!-- ~~All accepted papers (long as well as short) and extended abstracts will be given a slot in the poster presentation session.~~  -->